BradyRyun/Dayze/README.txt

 As the developer, I want to hear the feedback from the user!
 I am open to suggestions for improving the program.
 This is my first program as of right now and I want to know how I can improve.
 I was unsure about deleting the first/second date lines when you click on the text box, so please give me some feedback on it!

 Other developers, please feel free to send in contributions.
-For contributions, please email to ryunwriting@gmail.com.
+For contributions, please email to bradyryun@gmail.com

 Use the following format:

 Subject: Dayze - Contribution

 Body: Provide the lines of code you wish to transform and your reasoning for changing the code.

+What I learned from this project:
+  Tkiner library
+  Datetime
+  Functions
+  Lists/Dictionaries